René Zagger: Career

 In July 2007, Zagger appeared as Herod in the second series of BBC/HBO TV series, Rome.

 The autumn of 2008 saw Zagger guest star in two major BBC1 crime series; he played an alcoholic ex-army Tottenham Hotspur supporter in New Tricks, and an Australian, Danny, in Silent Witness.

 In January 2008, he made an appearance as Colt Winchester (Colin from Winchester) in the 5th episode of series three of MIHigh called "Dark Star".

 In January 2010, he made an appearance as Farris Andreou in the second episode in the second series of Law and Order UK called "Hidden".

 In June 2011, he made an appearance in the TV sitcom, My Family.

 From November 2011 to April 2012, he starred in Comedy of Errors alongside Lenny Henry at the National Theatre in Southbank, London.

 In June 2012, he made an appearance, alongside Luke Goss, as Cesar in the feature film Interview with a Hitman, directed by Perry Bhandal.

 In March 2013, he performed in the stage play Hope, written and directed by Scot Williams and co-starred with Samantha Womack and Mark Womack.
 The play ran at the Royal Court Theatre, Liverpool.
 In 2014, he joined the cast of the new musical Made in Dagenham, originating the role of Stan.

 Beginning in 2018, he performed voice work for the MMORPG Final Fantasy XIV as Solus zos Galvus, eventually known as the antagonist Emet-Selch in the video game's Shadowbringers expansion, as well as its follow up Endwalker.

 He appeared in Emmerdale in 2019 as Casino Mob boss Terry, later appearing in the BBC soap opera Doctors as Ross Dempster in May 2022.

+He is the voice actor for the character in Warframe known as Roathe.